-The AIA Seattle Society is an affiliated society of the Archaeological Institute of America, North America's oldest and largest organization devoted to promoting archaeological inquiry and preserving the world's archaeological resources.
-Established in 1956, the Seattle Society serves both professional archaeologists and interested members of the Seattle area public.
-In cooperation with the Department of Classics at the University of Washington, and with the support of the faculty at the University of Puget Sound, the Seattle Society co-sponsors an annual lecture series that introduces audiences to the latest archaeological research and discoveries.
-Lectures, which are free and open to the public, are supported in part by the annual dues paid by Seattle Society members.
-To join the Seattle Society, or to learn more about the benefits of AIA membership, click here.
+The AIA Puget Sound Society is an affiliated society of the Archaeological Institute of America, North America's oldest and largest organization devoted to promoting archaeological inquiry and preserving the world's archaeological resources.
+Established in 1956 as the AIA Seattle Society, the Puget Sound Society serves both professional archaeologists and interested members of the Puget Sound area public.
+In cooperation with the Departments of Classics at the University of Washington and the University of Puget Sound, the Puget Sound Society co-sponsors an annual lecture series that introduces audiences to the latest archaeological research and discoveries.
+Lectures, which are free and open to the public, are supported in part by the annual dues paid by Puget Sound Society members.
+To join the Puget Sound Society, or to learn more about the benefits of AIA membership, click here.

-2014-2015 SCHEDULE OF LECTURES CO-SPONSORED BY THE AIA SEATTLE SOCIETY AND THE UW DEPARTMENT OF CLASSICS
+2015-2016 SCHEDULE OF LECTURES CO-SPONSORED BY THE AIA PUGET SOUND SOCIETY AND THE UW AND UPS DEPARTMENTS OF CLASSICS

 In the weeks prior to each lecture, you will be able to find detailed lecture announcements, including information about dinner reservations, by clicking on the lecture title.

 Lecture schedule coming soon!

 The University of Washington is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education, and employment for individuals with disabilities.
 To request disability accommodation, contact the Disability Services Office at least ten days in advance at: 206-543-6450/V, 206-543-6452/TTY, 206-685-7264 (FAX), or email@example.com.